 This can be particularly important for those working in transcultural nursing and can help nurses put their nursing knowledge to use in a way that benefits the patient directly.

 Theory of Interpersonal Relations

 The Theory of Interpersonal Relations arose from the work of Hildegard Peplau.
 Peplau believed that nursing should revolve around the back and forth in the relationship between the patient and the nurse.

 Instead of seeing the nurse as simply fulfilling the doctor’s orders and the patient simply receiving treatment, this modern nursing theory shifts the role of nurses by emphasizing the relationship between the nurse and the patient.

-The Adaptation Theory was developed by Sister Callista Roy and focuses on the interconnected systems that a patient experiences as part of the nursing process.
-The interrelated systems of patients within their families and social groups, as well as various human life processes, form the focus of this theory of nursing.
+The Adaptation Theory was developed by Sister Callista Roy, and focuses on the interconnected systems that a patient experiences as part of the nursing process.
+The interrelated systems of patients within their families and social groups, as well as various human life processes, form the focus of this nursing theory.

 In the adaptation model, nurses help patients navigate and maintain balance in spite of these different conditions.